 “Trust magic,” he said.

 So I did – and Stan was right, it worked.

-As soon as I got Scooter his feeders, the switch in the garage became utterly reliable, the one in the entryway became downright dependable and the kitchen light performed predictably.
+As soon as I got Scooter his new water dish, the switch in the garage became utterly reliable, the one in the entryway became downright dependable and the kitchen light performed predictably.

 I called Stan.

 “What the heck?”
 I said and described what happened.